silvarc141/reapkgs/README.md

 ## What it is not

 reapkgs is NOT meant to replace ReaPack itself.
 The project supports only a small subset of ReaPack's functionality, and is meant to be used alongside it.
-For example, there is no plans for package discovery through reapkgs, or use outside of nix-enabled environments.
+For example, this is usable only in nix-enabled environments and there are no plans right now for package discovery through reapkgs.
 That said, reapkgs does not require installation or usage of ReaPack.

 ## Generating flakes